 Selling, general and administrative expenses incurred by our affiliates on our behalf are allocated to us based on the time the employees of those companies spend on our business and the actual direct costs they incur on our behalf.
 Selling, general and administrative expenses incurred by ANSAC on our behalf are allocated to us based on the proportion of ANSAC's total volumes sold for a given period attributable to the soda ash sold by us to ANSAC.
-Prior to the closing of the Transaction on October 23, 2015, under the Omnibus Agreement we reimbursed OCI Enterprises and its affiliates for the expenses incurred by them in providing services to us, and we also reimbursed OCI Enterprises for certain direct operating expenses they paid on our behalf.
-Subsequent to the closing of the Transaction, on October 23, 2015 the Partnership entered into a Services Agreement (the "Services Agreement"), among the Partnership, our general partner and Ciner Corp.
+On October 23, 2015, the Partnership entered into a Services Agreement (the "Services Agreement"), among the Partnership, our general partner and Ciner Corp.
 Pursuant to the Services Agreement, Ciner Corp has agreed to provide the Partnership with certain corporate, selling, marketing, and general and administrative services, in return for which the Partnership has agreed to pay Ciner Corp an annual management fee, subject to quarterly adjustments, and reimburse Ciner Corp for certain third-party costs incurred in connection with providing such services.
 In addition, under the joint venture agreement governing Ciner Wyoming, Ciner Wyoming reimburses us for employees who operate our assets and for support provided to Ciner Wyoming.

-Third Quarter 2016 Financial Highlights:
+First Quarter 2017 Financial Highlights:

-- Net sales of \$121.0 million increased 3.2% over the prior-year third quarter; year-to-date net sales of \$352.1 million decreased 2.2% over the prior-year. - Net income of \$23.1 million decreased 14.1% over the prior-year third quarter; year-to-date net income of \$65.9 million decreased 15.4% over the prior-year. - Adjusted EBITDA of \$30.6 million decreased 8.9% over the prior-year third quarter; year-to-date adjusted EBITDA of \$87.9 million decreased 10.4% over the prior-year. - Earnings per unit of \$0.56 for the quarter decreased 13.8% over the prior-year third quarter of \$0.65 ; year-to-date of \$1.58 decreased 16.0% over the prior-year. - Quarterly distribution declared per unit of \$0.567 increased by 2.9% over the prior-year third quarter; - Net cash provided by operating activities of \$37.8 million decreased 8.7% over prior-year third quarter; year-to-date net cash provided by operating activities of \$103.9 million increased by 1.0% over the prior-year. - Distributable cash flow of \$13.4 million remained flat over the prior-year third quarter; year-to-date distributable cash flow of \$39.0 million decreased by 0.3% over the prior-year.
-The distribution coverage ratio was 1.18 and 1.15 for the three and nine months months ended September 30, 2016, respectively.
+- Net sales of \$126.6 million increased 10.7% over the prior-year first quarter. - Net income of \$22.4 million increased 6.2% over the prior-year first quarter; - Adjusted EBITDA of \$30.4 million increased 7.8% over the prior-year first quarter. - Earnings per unit of \$0.54 for the quarter increased 5.9% over the prior-year first quarter of \$0.51. - Quarterly distribution declared per unit of \$0.567 increased by 0.5% over the prior-year first quarter; - Net cash provided by operating activities of \$10.8 million decreased 70.7% over prior-year first quarter. - Distributable cash flow of \$13.4 million increased 7.2% over the prior-year first quarter.
+The distribution coverage ratio was 1.17 and 1.11 for the three months ended March 31, 2017 and 2016, respectively.